thomasn1003/thomasn1003/README.md

 ## 🔭 I'm currently working on

-- Pairs Trading Project
-- Price Comparing Project
+- Sneaker-search Project

 ## 🌱 I'm currently reviewing

+- How to use Ai to my advantage

 ## 💼 Technical Skills
 - 📜 &nbsp;Language:&nbsp;